The overall beauty of mitered corners makes a perfect ending to a quilt.

 Basting helps when there is minimal quilting and it will prevent the top from being pulled out of shape when you apply the binding.

 Basting will also help solve the problem of rippled edges.
+So make sure you baste all the way around the quilt before adding the binding.

 Make sure all four corners form a 90-degree angle.
 Sometimes it is difficult to correct this problem but at least get as close as you can by using a 90-degree ruler and trim, if needed.
 The more care taken at this point, the better the mitered corners will be.